Chart Color Schemes

 Broadmeadows has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 38 projects likely impacting the region.
-Notable initiatives include Assembly Broadmeadows, Parkview Broadmeadows, Banksia Gardens Social Housing Development, and Hume Central Redevelopment.
-The following details projects most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 38 projects that may impact this region.
+Notable ones include Assembly Broadmeadows, Parkview Broadmeadows, Banksia Gardens Social Housing Development, and Hume Central Redevelopment.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.